Micro-Surgical Endodontic Retreatment In Burke, VA

-These issues may present themself months or even years after a root canal procedure.
+These issues may present themselves months or even years after a root canal procedure.
 Often non-surgical retreatment can treat an infection or a tooth that has failed to heal.
 Other times micro-surgical retreatment may be the last resort before tooth extraction.

 Micro-surgical retreatment, or apicoectomy, involves opening the gum tissue near the top of your tooth to uncover the underlying bone and remove inflamed or infected tissue, as well as the tip of the tooth’s root.

 Once removal is complete, our endodontist, Dr. Russo, will apply a root cap and filling material to prevent further infection.
 A small filling seals the end of the root canal, and a few sutures close the gum tissue so that it heals properly.